natenka/pyneng-book-en/docs/source/book/additional_info/naming_conventions/underscore_names.rst

 One underscore before name indicates that the name is used as an internal name.

-For example, if one underscore is specified in name of function or method, this means that the object is an internal feature of implementation and should not be used directly.
+For example, if one underscore is specified in name of function or method, this means that the object is an internal implementation and should not be used directly.

 But also, when importing ``from module import *`` the objects that start with underscore will not be imported.